Biden impeachment inquiry: What we know about the case

 In testimony given earlier this year, the two IRS agents said the justice department was "slow-walking" and blocking investigative steps.

-House Republicans have claimed that the testimony is evidence that the justice department worked on behalf of Mr Biden to prosecute Donald Trump, while at the same time being lenient when looking into allegations against the president's son.
+House Republicans have said that the testimony is evidence that the justice department worked on behalf of Mr Biden to prosecute Donald Trump, while at the same time being lenient when looking into allegations against the president's son.

 The department has denied the claims.
 Other witnesses called by Republican representatives in July testified that neither President Biden nor Attorney General Merrick Garland interfered in the investigation.